 Once you select your host, contact them based on their preferred contact method listed in their profile.
 Usually, this is by phone or email.
 Check the Servas.org website for more information.

-- If they offer to host you for longer than two days, you should cook for them on an extra day or alternate for longer stays
+- If they offer to host you for longer than two days, cook for them on an extra day or alternate for longer stays

 - Bring them a gift from your home country to show them a piece of your culture

-- Keep your spaces clean and offer to help out around the home
+- Keep your spaces clean and offer to help around the home

 - It is best to find hosts that speak the same language as you so you can ensure good communication and cultural exchange